 What is 3D printing?
 How much does it cost to 3D print and how long does 3D printing take?

-3D printing is the fastest and often most affordable solution if you need one part.
+3D printing is the fastest and often most affordable solution if you need small volumes, our minimum order is one part.
 Additive Engineering can help guide you on which 3D printer, 3D printing materials and 3D printing technology.
 The team has worked extensively with plastic, resin 3D printing and 3D metal printing technologies to advise you on best 3D printing options.
-There are other types of 3D printing besides fused deposition modeling!
+There are other types of 3D printing besides fused deposition modeling.
 For an instant quote estimate, all we need is a STEP file and your choice of 3D printing material and our 3D printing software will do the rest.

 Don’t have a 3D model?
 3D CAD design, 3D scanning and 3D modelling are options depending on the complexity.
 Your 3D model may need fixing before the 3D printing process.
 Need precision with better surface finish quality for your plastic parts?
 SLS nylon without support structures could yield better results than the layer effect from fused deposition modeling plastic.
 Scaling up from one 3D printed object to production parts?
 Barring complex geometries and depending on volumes, CNC machining, injection molding are alternatives.